pranav-ap/blog/content/posts/activation-functions.md

 f(z) = \frac {1} {1 + e^{-z}}
 $$

 It takes in a real-valued number $z$ and squashes it into a range monotonically increasing from $0$ to $1$.
-The output is thus, often interpreted as probabilities.
+So, the output can be interpreted as probabilities when it used as the activation function for the output layer.

 Unlike the perceptron neuron, a sigmoid function does not abruptly change the output as we tune the input weights.
-This made is widely used until it was replaced by others due to the following disadvantages.
+This made is widely used until it was replaced due to some disadvantages.

 The sigmoid function does not center output around zero, ie. the mean is not $0$.